Scene video class#

 pandas.DataFrame

-Detect AprilTags in a video and report their data for every frame using the apriltag library.
+Detect AprilTags in a video and report their data for every processed frame, optionally using random access instead of sequential reading.

 Parameters: